vladislavmarkov/data_registry/docs/index.md

 - **No lookup tables**
  Data is accessed at *O(1)*.

+- **Zero-cost** *(almost)*
+ There's no such thing as a truly zero cost abstraction.
+In case of **data::registry** the only cost of using it is compilation time, as it's API relies on templates and macro extensions.

 ## When to use

 You might wonder why **data::registry** exists at all.
 If your project does not